ekspla/xoss_sync/README.md

 (C) 2024 [ekspla](https://github.com/ekspla/xoss_sync)

-A quick/preliminary version of code for use with XOSS G+ GPS cyclo-computer, inspired by [f-xoss project](https://github.com/DCNick3/f-xoss).
+A quick/preliminary version of code to use with XOSS G+ GPS cyclo-computer, inspired by [f-xoss project](https://github.com/DCNick3/f-xoss).

 This code is a modified version of [cycsync.py](https://github.com/Kaiserdragon2/CycSync) for Cycplus M2, which does not work for my use case as is.